‘We’re sick of it’: Anger over police killings shatters US

-MINNEAPOLIS (AP) — Americans awoke Sunday to charred and glass-strewn streets in dozens of cities after another night of unrest fueled by rage over the mistreatment of African Americans at the hands of police, who responded to the violence with tear gas and rubber bullets.
+MINNEAPOLIS (AP) — Another night of unrest in every corner of the country left charred and shattered landscapes in dozens of American cities Sunday as years of festering frustrations over the mistreatment of African Americans at the hands of police boiled over in expressions of rage met with tear gas and rubber bullets.

-Tens of thousands marched peacefully to protest the death of George Floyd, a black man who died Monday after a white Minneapolis police officer pressed his knee on his neck until he stopped breathing.
-But many demonstrations sank into chaos as night fell: Cars and businesses were torched.
-The words “I can’t breathe” were spray-painted all over buildings.
-The damaged buildings include many near the White House.
+Cars and businesses were torched, the words “I can’t breathe” were spray-painted all over buildings, a fire in a trash bin burned near the gates of the White House, and tens of thousands marched peacefully through city streets to protest the death of George Floyd, a black man who died Monday after a white Minneapolis police officer pressed his knee on his neck until he stopped breathing.

-The scale of the protests, extending to nearly every part of the country and unfolding on a single night, seemed to rival the historic demonstrations of the civil rights and Vietnam eras.
-And by Sunday morning, the outrage had spread to Europe, where thousands gathered in London’s Trafalgar Square.
-Despite government rules barring crowds because of the COVID-19 pandemic, demonstrators clapped and waved placards as they offered support to U.S. demonstrators.
+His death is one of a litany of racial tragedies that have thrown the country into chaos amid the coronavirus pandemic that has left millions out of work and killed more than 100,000 people in the U.S., including disproportionate numbers of black people.

-People set fire to squad cars, threw bottles at officers and busted windows of storefronts.
-They carried away TVs and other items even as some protesters urged them to stop.
-In Indianapolis, multiple shootings were reported, including one that left a person dead amid the protests, adding to deaths in Detroit and Minneapolis in recent days.
+People set fire to police cars, threw bottles at police officers and busted windows of storefronts, carrying away TVs and other items even as some protesters urged them to stop.
+In Indianapolis, police were investigating multiple shootings, including one that left a person dead amid the protests — adding to deaths in Detroit and Minneapolis in recent days.

-In Minneapolis, the city where the protests began, police, state troopers and National Guard members moved in soon after an 8 p.m. curfew took effect to break up the demonstrations.
+In Minneapolis, the city where the protests began, police, state troopers and National Guard members moved in soon after an 8 p.m. curfew took effect to break up protests, firing tear gas and rubber bullets to clear streets outside a police precinct and elsewhere.

+At least 13 police officers were injured in Philadelphia when peaceful protests turned violent and at least four police vehicles were set on fire.
+In New York City, dangerous confrontations flared repeatedly as officers made arrests and cleared streets.
+A video showed two NYPD cruisers lurching into a crowd of demonstrators who were pushing a barricade against one of them and pelting it with objects.
+Several people were knocked to the ground, and it was unclear if anyone was hurt.

+“The mistakes that are happening are not mistakes.
+They’re repeated violent terrorist offenses and people need to stop killing black people,” Brooklyn protester Meryl Makielski said.

 Presumptive Democratic presidential nominee Joe Biden condemned the violence as he continued to express common cause with those demonstrating after Floyd’s death.

-“The act of protesting should never be allowed to overshadow the reason we protest,” Biden said in a late-night statement.
+“The act of protesting should never be allowed to overshadow the reason we protest,” Biden said in a statement Saturday night.

-On Sunday, maintenance crews near the White House worked to replace windows that had been completely shattered with large pieces of wood.
-Buildings for blocks were marked with graffiti, including curses about Trump and anti-police sentiments.
-Shattered glass still covered the sidewalks.
-The damaged buildings included the Department of Veterans Affairs, directly across the street from the White House.

-Cleanup soon began in cities across the country.
-In Madison, Wisconsin, hundreds of volunteers gathered to pick up after the violence that included setting a police squad car on fire, stealing from businesses and breaking windows at dozens of stores and an art museum.

 Overnight curfews were imposed in more than a dozen major cities nationwide, including Atlanta, Denver, Los Angeles, Minneapolis, San Francisco and Seattle.